nikitagupta06/expense-tracker/README.md

 # expense-tracker
-> Built a Simple expense tracker using spring data mongodb
+> Built a simple expense tracker using spring data mongodb

 > Performed database migration using Mongock